rancher/rancher.github.io/rancher/v1.6/en/cattle/secrets/index.md

 #### Adding secrets using Rancher CLI

+> **Note:** Secrets were introduced in compose file version 3.
+As Rancher does not support compose version 3, we enabled the use of secrets in version 2.

 For default usage of secrets, you can reference the secret by name in the secrets array in the `docker-compose.yml`.
 The target filename will be the same name as the name of the secret.
 By default, the target filename will be created as User ID and Group ID `0`, and File Mode of `0444`.
 Setting `external` to `true` in the `secrets` part will make sure it knows the secret has already been created.

 ##### Example basic `docker-compose.yml`